Tons of Refrigeration to BTU/hr: A practical guide

 The standard conversion factor is: 1 ton of refrigeration = 12,000 BTU/hr.

-This means that a 5-ton air conditioning unit has a cooling capacity of 5 tons * 12,000 BTU/hr/ton = 60,000 BTU/hr.
-This conversion is consistently applied across the HVAC (Heating, Ventilation, and Air Conditioning) industry.
+So in practice, a 5-ton air conditioning unit has a cooling capacity of 5 tons * 12,000 BTU/hr/ton = 60,000 BTU/hr.
+So this conversion is consistently applied across the HVAC (Heating, Ventilation, and Air Conditioning) industry.
 It's the cornerstone for calculating cooling loads and selecting appropriately sized equipment.

 The Science Behind the Conversion: Latent Heat and Sensible Heat